lcardoz/Phase-1-Project/README.md

 Welcome to the NASA Space Image Generator!
-Project by Calvin, Leah & Nathan :)
+Project by Calvin, Leah, & Nathan :)

 We pulled data using NASA's Image and Video Library API (https://api.nasa.gov/) for our project.